Our Plastic Lobster

 Lobsters live in all oceans and may live as deep as 2,000 fathoms, or 3,700 meters.
 They are omnivores, preferring live fish, crustaceans and some plant life.
 In the wild lobsters have been known to scavenge, and have resorted to cannibalism in captivity where all other food sources are absent.

 Lobster is an extremely popular and sought-after food.
 All commercial lobster are caught wild.
 While attempts to domesticate and farm lobsters continue, none have been commercially successful.
 Lobster’s commercial popularity is relatively new, however.
 Prior to the mid-19th century in North America, lobster was considered a second-rate cuisine, fit only for the lowest members of society.
 Servants would specify that they “would not eat lobster more than twice a week” in their employment agreements.
 Well into the 20th Century, lobster was used as fertilizer, fish bait, and a low-priced canned staple item, similar to tuna today.
+Our plastic lobster is a perfect replica and serves well in displays.

 This product hasn't received any reviews yet.
 Be the first to review this product!